awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/data-lake-storage.md

 ## Overview

 At the high level, `DataLakeStorage` creates three [Amazon S3](https://aws.amazon.com/s3) buckets configured specifically for data lake on AWS.
 By default these buckets are named *Bronze*, *Silver*, and *Gold* to represent [different data layers](https://docs.aws.amazon.com/prescriptive-guidance/latest/defining-bucket-names-data-lakes/data-layer-definitions.html).
 You can customize bucket names according to your needs.
 `DataLakeStorage` uses [`AnalyticsBucket`](analytics-bucket) and [`AccessLogsBucket`](access-logs-bucket) constructs from AWS DSF, to create storage and access logs buckets respectively.
-Your data lake storage is encrypted using [AWS KMS](https://aws.amazon.com/kms/) customer managed bukcet key.
+Your data lake storage is encrypted using [AWS KMS](https://aws.amazon.com/kms/) a default customer managed key.
 You can also provide your own KMS Key.
 We provide data lifecycle management that you can customize to your needs.

 Here is the overview of `DataLakeStorage` features:
 - Medalion design with S3 buckets for Bronze, Silver, and Gold data.